JAForbes/super-mithril-css/readme.md

 - You can directly inject literal css text via `${css('your text')}`
 - We also pretty print the styles while we parse them and compute the hash, all in one loop.
 - It works in the browser and the server
-- We overload the hyperscript function to allow us to inject the hash selector onto the parent
+- We overload the hyperscript function to allow us to inject the hash selector onto the parent and to re-order elements so attrs always comes first
 - We support nesting css expressions which helps with writing handy utils

 It's a lot but its also all pretty focused on giving mithril a close to native css experience with first class reactivity.